Skip to main content

 For instance, in men experiencing andropause, a decline in testicular function leads to lower testosterone production.
 The pituitary gland may try to compensate by increasing LH output, but the testes are no longer responsive.
 This results in low testosterone and high LH on lab reports, a clear indicator of primary hypogonadism.

-In women, the transition to menopause involves the depletion of ovarian follicles, causing a sharp drop in production, while testosterone levels decline more gradually.
+In women, the transition to menopause involves the depletion of ovarian follicles, causing a sharp drop in estrogen and progesterone production, while testosterone levels decline more gradually.
 The brain, accustomed to a certain level of hormonal stimulation, must adapt to this new biochemical reality, often resulting in symptoms like hot flashes, mood swings, and cognitive fog.

 Clinical Protocols for Hormonal Optimization